Sherman White (basketball): Long Island

 Shortly after returning home, White was contacted for a second time by Long Island University (LIU) head coach Clair Bee.
 Bee asked him if he was still interested in playing, and after a conversation Bee "permitted" White to play in a scrimmage with the LIU varsity team.
 Despite having never competed against such a group of accomplished players, White stood out as the best player among them.
 He was offered a scholarship, and in February 1948 he joined the LIU freshman team for the remainder of the near-to-end season.

 Bee saw to it that White, his future star, was provided the comfort and special assistance he needed.
 He would tip the local YMCA's janitor to make sure that the courts were open all night, for example.
 White, who deferred socially to his older, more street-wise teammates, became friendly with a guard, coincidentally named Eddie Gard.
 White liked him for his personable nature and sense of style.
-Gard, however, was also thievish, and it was he who ultimately got White involved in the point shaving scandal that followed.
+Gard ultimately got White involved in the point shaving scandal that followed.

 White's varsity career started inauspiciously, and it was not until the ninth game of his sophomore season that he earned a starting role.
 His playing time increased and so did his productivity.
 Although he deferred to teammates more than should have, White still managed to average 9.4 points per game (ppg) for the season.
 The following year as a junior (1949–50), White exploded onto the national scene.
 He averaged over 22 ppg, was named a Consensus Second Team All-American, was named the New York Metropolitan Area's top player by receiving the coveted Haggerty Award, and led the Blackbirds to a berth in the 1950 National Invitation Tournament.
 On February 28, 1950, White set still-standing LIU single game records of 63 points and 27 field goals made against John Marshall College.

 Midway through his junior season, White began to notice that several of his teammates, especially Gard, had been having consistently "off" games.
 On January 17, 1950, in a 55–52 loss to NC State, White had noticed Gard was "giving me some bad passes."
 At the time, White did not know about, nor was participating in, the point shaving scandal.
 Only three players—Gard, Adolph Bigos and Dick Fuertado—were purposely trying to lose games.